joybio/multiPrime/README.md

 Download/Provide all necessary files:

 DEGEPRIME-1.1.0: DOI: 10.1128/AEM.01403-14; "DegePrime, a program for degenerate primer design for broad-taxonomic-range PCR in microbial ecology studies."
-		Links: https://github.com/EnvGen/DegePrime; please move this directory into scripts
+		Links: https://github.com/EnvGen/DegePrime; please move this directory into scripts.

-biopython: Not required in v1.0.1 and the subsequent version
+biopython: Not required in v1.0.1 and the subsequent version.

-mfeprimer-3.2.6: DOI: 10.1093/nar/gkz351; Please cite: "MFEprimer-3.0: quality control for PCR primers." please move this it into scripts
+mfeprimer-3.2.6: DOI: 10.1093/nar/gkz351; Please cite: "MFEprimer-3.0: quality control for PCR primers." please move this it into scripts.

 Programs we employed:

 MUSCLE: It is already in the requirement.txt. version=v3.8.1551. http://www.drive5.com/muscle This software is donated to the public domain.
 Please cite: Edgar, R.C.
 Nucleic Acids Res 32(5), 1792-97.

 MAFFT: It is already in the requirement.txt. version=v7.508 (2022/Sep/07).
-Please cite: "MAFFT multiple sequence alignment software version 7: improvements in performance and usability"
+Please cite: "MAFFT multiple sequence alignment software version 7: improvements in performance and usability".

 fastANI: It is already in the requirement.txt. version=version 1.33.
 Please cite: "FastANI, Mash and Dashing equally differentiate between Klebsiella species."

 blast+: It is already in the requirement.txt. version=BLAST 2.13.0+.
-Links: https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastNews
+Links: https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastNews.

 bowtie2: It is already in the requirement.txt. version=version 2.2.5.
 DOI:10.1038/nmeth.1923; Please cite: "Fast gapped-read alignment with Bowtie 2."
 		Links: https://www.nature.com/articles/nmeth.1923